 distribution.
 GEM has helped establish new churches in a dozen European nations.

-- March 15, 1645 -- Eusebio Francisco Kino, an Italian Jesuit missionary and explorer is born.
+- March 15, 1645 -- Eusebio Francisco Kino, an Italian Jesuit missionary and explorer was born.
 Kino would become noted for his success in converting the Pima Indians while respecting their customs, and for the historical value of his letters, journals, and maps.
-From 1687 to the end of of his life Kino worked in Pimeria Alta (now southern Arizona and northern Sonora in
+From 1687 to the end of his life Kino worked in Pimeria Alta (now southern Arizona and northern Sonora in

-- March 16, 1700 -- French missionaries report that lightning has struck a pagan temple in the the Taensa village on Lake Saint Joseph near modern Newellton, Louisiana.
+- March 16, 1700 -- French missionaries reported that lightning had struck a pagan temple in the Taensa village on Lake Saint Joseph near modern Newellton, Louisiana.
 When the building caught fire, the tribal shaman told the women of the tribe to throw their small children into the fire to appease the angry god who had started the fire.
 French priest Francois Joliet de Montigny Montigny attempted to stop the women.

-- March 17, 461 -- Patrick, missionary to Ireland and that country's patron saint, dies.
+- March 17, 461 -- Patrick, missionary to Ireland and that country's patron saint, died.
 Irish returned to Ireland after a vision called him back to preach.
 Patrick had great success as a